azat-co/practicalnode/chapter2/chapter2.md

 });
 ```

+You can also use `https.createServer(app).listen()` for the HTTPS support when you are ready to deploy your server to production.

 Here&#39;s the full source code of the `app.js` file for your reference:

 ```js
 const express = require('express');
 const http = require('http');
 const path = require('path');